Moukhtar-youssef/moogle/README.md

 - [ ] Add "more than x amount of entries" at the begining of the client.
 Like when google said "Soon 2.5 million entries or something"
 - [ ] If I have time, adding images would be sick
 - [ ] Add favicon icons for preview
+- [ ] Check for words that could be hyphened or not (Megaman mega man mega-man).
+Idk how to check this yet.
+- [ ] Maybe omit pages that are not in english
+- [ ] Try to implement page rank algorithm.
+But I need to check for inner links or something...

 ## Components